Home shopping on the internet

 Why do people buy online?

-Location: You can shop online from almost anywhere as long as you have access to a power supply and a telephone
+Location: You can shop online from almost anywhere as long as you have access to a power supply and a

-the move, if you have a laptop connected to a mobile telephone.
+shop while on the move, if you have a laptop connected to a mobile telephone.

 Convenience: You can visit a web site almost whenever you want, you can browse through it at your own pace and